 Felt tip eyeliner is technically a liquid eyeliner.
 It has the same formula but comes with a felt tip similar to a marker.
 You can find some with a flexible tip and products that offer less flexibility to give you more control over where you apply the liner.
 These are a good idea for anyone learning how to apply liquid eyeliner.

 Eyeliner Tips For Beginners

 Eyeliner has a fun learning curve to it.
 You can pull off so many looks and illusions with the right eyeliner.
 These excellent beginner eyeliner tips will help you achieve a flawless look you’re proud of.

 You don’t have to if you can’t stomach using an old-school pencil.
 Instead, pick up a gel eyeliner pencil.
 These are easy to apply.
 They are available in both waterproof and smudge-proof formulas as well.

 Learn Your Eye Shape

-As will all makeup products, take your time to practice.
+As with all makeup products, take your time to practice.
 Don’t try to apply liquid eyeliner for the first time before heading off to the office.
 This can instantly spell disaster.
 If you mess up, and you more than likely will, you don’t have time to fix it.
 Not practicing can make you feel like giving up on makeup.
 It’ll make you think that you’re bad at makeup.
-In reality, you just need more practice.
+In reality, you need more practice.

 Use Concealer To Cover Mistakes